UPPMAX/linux-command-line-102/docs/sessions/sed/README.md

 man grep | sed --quiet "/^[A-Z]/p"
 ```

-???- question "Are there synonyms for this `sed` command?"
+???- tip "Are there synonyms for this `sed` command?"

     Yes, these commands are all equivalent: